 What is a Disability According to the U.S. Government?

-The U.S. government defines a disability according to different contexts.
-For instance, when we’re considering disabilities in the workplace, it’s best to refer to the definition provided by the American with Disabilities Act (ADA), which states that a person with a disability is someone “who has a physical or mental impairment that substantially limits one or more major life activities” (1).
-This definition also includes people who have a recorded history of an impairment, or others considered to have such an impairment.
+The Americans with Disabilities Act (ADA), defines a person with a disability as someone “who has a physical or mental impairment that substantially limits one or more major life activities.”
+This definition includes people like Alice, who have a well-documented history of physical impairment.

-And then there’s the VA, which serves military veterans and their families.
-In this case, a disability typically includes any long-lasting ailment that shows up within one year of discharge.
-It can also refer to an illness caused by being a prisoner of war or being exposed to toxic materials or chemicals.
-In other words, the disability needs to be linked to active military service (3).
+The VA, which serves military veterans and their families considers a disability to be a long-lasting ailment that starts within one year of discharge.
+It can also refer to illnesses caused from being a prisoner of war or being exposed to toxic materials or chemicals.
+In short, mental or physical impairment needs to be directly linked to active military service.

-Are There Benefits if My Chronic Pain is a Disability?
+Are There Benefits if My Chronic Pain is Deemed a Disability?

-Finally, receiving disability benefits through the U.S. government will also grant you participation in programs that are aimed to help you reenter the workforce.
-Two of these programs include Plan to Achieve Self-Support (PASS) (6) and Ticket to Work (7).
-They are both optional and available to all benefit recipients.
+Receiving disability benefits through the U.S. government will also give you access to programs aimed toward helping you re-enter the workforce.
+Two of these programs include Plan to Achieve Self-Support (PASS) and Ticket to Work.
+Both are optional, but available to all benefit recipients.

 How Do I Access These Benefits?

 When applying for Social Security disability benefits, your chronic pain, or “medically determinable impairment,” will need to have been well documented by medical professionals for at least 1 year.
 No matter how limiting your condition is, you won’t be approved without documented proof like medical records, lab tests, X-rays, or exam results.